Millions of older Americans still grapple with student loan debt, hindering retirement

 Graduating with student loan debt is an all too common reality for new college degree holders beginning their careers.
 But there's another, often overlooked cohort of debtors facing their own set of challenges: Americans over the age of 55 approaching their retirement years.

-"Debt-burdened older workers face student loan repayment well into their retirement age years," according to The New School's Schwartz Center for Economic Policy Analysis.
+"This is not a problem that's going away... it's only going to get worse," the report's author, Karthik Manickam, said in a press conference Wednesday to discuss the findings.

-The Survey of Consumer Finances found that older workers aged 55-64 expect to take an average of nearly 11 years (10.96) to repay their loans, while workers 65 and up will need 3.5 years to pay off their student debt, on average.
+On average, workers age 55 to 64 take nearly 11 years to finish repaying their student loans, while workers 65 and up require 3.5 years, federal data shows.

 The report comes as Americans increasingly question the value of a college degree, with a new Pew Research Center survey showing that only about 1 in 4 Americans believe a bachelor's degree is necessary to land a good job.

-Of all student loan borrowers over the age of 55, 43% are considered middle-income.
-Half of debtors aged 55 and over, who are still working, are in the bottom half of income earners, making under $54,600 a year, according to 2022 SCF data analyzed by researchers behind the report.
+Of all student loan borrowers over the age of 55, 43% are middle-income, the Schwartz Center researchers found.
+Half of debtors aged 55 and over who are still working are in the bottom half of income earners, making under $54,600 a year, the report shows.

-The latter's relatively small incomes mean they sharply feel the effects of putting a portion of their salary toward paying off student loans, making it hard for them to retire and save for retirement.
+The latter's relatively small incomes mean they sharply feel the effects of putting a portion of their salary toward paying off student loans, making it hard for them to also save for retirement.

-Borrowing money for school and earning a bachelor's degree or higher can help younger workers access job opportunities that are higher-paying and provide more upward mobility than those that don't require a degree.

-For younger workers, student loans can even be considered "good debt" taken on to invest in an education that will lead to returns down the road.

-The picture's not as rosy for older workers though, who don't have a long employment runway ahead of them.

-Some older student debtors didn't even complete or obtain the degree for which they initially took out loans, putting them in a particularly precarious financial position.
-Not only must they make repayments on the loans, but they must do so without having benefited from what is known as the "sheepskin effect," which is the advantages a college degree confers on job seekers.
+Some older student debtors also fail to obtain a degree, putting them in a particularly precarious financial position.
+Not only must they make repayments on the loans, but they must do so without having benefited from what is known as the "sheepskin effect," referring to the advanced earning power a college degree typically confers on job seekers.

-Nearly 5% of workers between 55 and 64, and more than 17% of workers 65 and older, have not completed the degrees for which they'd taken out loans, according to the report.
+Nearly 5% of workers between 55 and 64, and more than 17% of workers 65 and older, have not completed the degrees for which they had taken out loans, according to the report.
 These older workers are both in debt and lack enhanced earning power.

+"The benefits only typically hold for those who have completed their degrees," Manickam said.

 Policy interventions like debt forgiveness, making debt repayment easier, or preventing the garnishing of Social Security benefits to repay student loans, can mitigate these impacts, the report's authors argue.